peter812/PRM/replit.md

 - **Smart Cache Invalidation:** When an interaction is deleted, all affected person and group queries are invalidated to ensure UI consistency

 **UI Components:**
-- `AddInteractionDialog`: Multi-select interface for choosing people (minimum 2) and optional groups, with image upload support
+- `AddInteractionDialog`: Multi-select interface for choosing people (minimum 2) and optional groups, with image upload support.
+Description field is optional.
 - `InteractionsTab`: Displays interactions with all involved people and groups, used on both person and group profile pages
 - Timeline visualization with type-specific icons and color coding for different interaction types (meeting, call, email, other)